GUCHU-PUCHU/Facebook-gc-bot/README.md

-# fbBot
+# Facebook-gc-bot

-FbBot is a simple group chat bot for facebook.
+Facebook-gc-bot is a simple group chat bot for facebook.
 (Its pretty much a clone of discordbots but for FB XD).
 This bot uses [Unofficial facebook Chat API](https://github.com/Schmavery/facebook-chat-api).

 ## NOTE